chibDevika/boilerplate-be/README.md

 3. For any local Storage use /mnt/<Prefered Windows Drive>/

-4. Go through all the steps as Mentioned in Ubuntu.
+4. Follow all the steps mentioned in Ubuntu setup.

+### Note:
+- To Run the application/Installation you have to use the Ubuntu CLI.

 ## Miscellaneous
 1. For testing, you need to create a new db user with username and password as "postgres" as mentioned in test_settings.py .
 Also you need to use test_settings as your settings while running test cases